ShabaniLab/summer_qcamp/tutorials/python_basics.md

 There are a number of resources you can use to learn the fundamentals of Python.
-Here are a few website you can use to get started:
+Here are a few websites you can use to get started:

 Free options